input-output-hk/essential-cardano-content/content/infographic/staking-and-rewards-in-proof-of-stake.md

 Staking is a necessary feature of every proof-of-stake chain, but every chain has its own rules.

 Staking works differently in Cardano.
+For more details, read [this article](https://www.essentialcardano.io/article/staking-and-rewards-in-proof-of-stake).